tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_new_endpoint_to_doc.md

 <div class="docSample">{% raw %}
 <h2 id="surf_report_api">The wiki page: "Surf Report API"</h2>

 <p>The new endpoint is <code>/surfreport/{beachId}</code>.
-This is for surfers who want to check things like tide and wave conditions to determine whether they should head out to the beach to surf. <code>{beachId}</code> is retrieved from a list of beaches on our site.</p>
+This endpoint is for surfers who want to check things like tide and wave conditions to determine whether they should head out to the beach to surf. <code>{beachId}</code> is retrieved from a list of beaches on our site.</p>

 <p>Optional parameters: </p>

 <ul>
 <li>Number of days: Max is 7.
 Default is 3.
 Optional.</li>
 <li>Units: imperial or metric.
 With imperial, you get feet and knots.
 With metric, you get centimeters and kilometers per hour.
 Optional.</li>
 <li>Time: time of the day corresponding to time zone of the beach you're inquiring about.
 Format is unix time, aka epoch.
-This is the milliseconds since 1970.
+Unix time is the milliseconds since 1970.
 Time zone is GMT or UTC.
 Optional.</li>
 </ul>

 <p>If you include the hour, then you only get back the surf condition for the hour you specified.
-Otherwise you get back 3 days, with conditions listed out by hour for each day. </p>
+Otherwise, you get back 3 days, with conditions listed out by hour for each day. </p>

 <p>The response will include the surf height, the wind, temp, the tide, and overall recommendation.</p>